ryanrestine/HackTheBox_WriteUps/linux_machines/pandora_notes.md

 ![pandora_snmp.png](../assets/pandora_assets/pandora_snmp.png)

 Nice, looks like we've got a username.
-Not sure wha the 'Mississippi' is though..
+Not sure what the 'Mississippi' is though..

 Continuing to dig through the results, we find that daniel was a username, and find a record of his password too.